RENCI-NRIG/x-cite/theme2/SF100/slides.md

 # Resources elsewhere

-- [Shell Tools and Scripting][missing] module of MIT "The Missing Semester of Your CS Education" class.
 - [The Linux Command Line, A Complete Introduction][tlcl] by William
   E. Shotts, Jr.  The book is freely available under a Creative Commons license, and contains a good discussion about shell